proofit404/dependencies/docs/this.md

 It is possible to access environment variables during dependency injection process.
-If a class has a dependency in it's constructor, you can pass a value from environment variable to the constructor using `this` proxy.
+If a class has a dependency in it's constructor, you can pass a value from environment variable to the constructor using `this` object.

 ```pycon